Help your age-restricted goods business stay legal

-TSI worked with e-learning provider, Virtual College, to develop the course which will ensure businesses have easy access to staff training on this topic.
+The TSI worked with us to develop the course to ensure businesses have easy access to staff training on this topic.
 In the retail sector, the training and development of staff can be difficult, especially when large numbers of part-time or temporary staff are employed across many locations.
 This bite-size training provides front-line staff with relevant knowledge and practical advice relating to age-restricted sales.

 TSI CEO, Leon Livermore, said: "Legislation can be complex and difficult to interpret so our aim has been to make this training engaging and accessible.